 SET-UP LEADS: (2-3 people per company)

 Responsible for providing people power around getting the team site set up on beach day.
 Will work with Day-of Event Logistics Leads.

 BREAK DOWN LEADS: (2-3 people per company)

 Responsible for providing people power around breaking down, cleaning up, and loading out the team site at the end of beach day.
-WIll work with Day-of Event Logistics Leads and Green Monster to make sure nothing is left behind on the beach.
+Will work with Day-of Event Logistics Leads and Green Monster to make sure nothing is left behind on the beach.

-SANDCASTLE BUILD LEADS (3-4 people)
+SANDCASTLE BUILD LEADS (3-4 people per team)

 These people are present on beach day, in the sand, digging and leading the building process with the students.
 These leads can typically be assigned morning of beach day, during the ‘group huddle’ with everyone before building starts.
 These roles are especially important in the last hour of building, when the final design details are being added.